Unity-Technologies/com.unity.formats.fbx/com.unity.formats.fbx/Documentation~/troubleshooting.md

 * [Trail and line particles lose material after being converted](#ParticlesLoseMaterial)
 * [Uninstalling FBX Exporter breaks Unity Recorder](#BrokenRecorder)
 * [Exporting camera animation only from Maya gives incorrect camera rotations](#MayaCameraAnimationOnly)

-<a name="AssetStoreToPackman"></a>

-## Upgrading the FBX Exporter from the Asset Store package

-When installing a new version of the FBX Exporter package after using version 1.3.0f1 or earlier, the link between Assets and Prefabs may be lost.
-To repair these problems, follow the instructions under [Updating from 1.3.0f1 or earlier](assetstoreUpgrade.md).